MrChebik/Java8-Training/Chapter 5 - The New Date and Time API/README.md

     25 26 27 28 29 30 31
 ```
 indicating that March 1 is a Friday.
 (Show the weekend at the end of the week.)

+# Task 5
+Write a program that prints how many days you have been alive.